keirthana/anbox-cloud-docs/explanation/security.md

 Anbox Cloud uses secure and isolated system instances supplied by [LXD](https://ubuntu.com/lxd).
 LXD provides a high degree of flexibility when setting up instances, allowing you to run in a fully secure or less secure way, depending on your requirements.
 See [Security](https://documentation.ubuntu.com/lxd/en/latest/security/) in the LXD documentation for more information about how a LXD setup can be secured.

-Using virtual machines to host Android containers provides provides better workload isolation.

-Anbox Cloud uses LXD in a way that enforces the highest security level.
+Using virtual machines to host Android containers provides better workload isolation.
+Thus, Anbox Cloud uses LXD in a way that enforces the highest security level.

 ### Unprivileged instances